Kha-kis/cross-up/README.md

-Cross-Up an auto reupload and cross-seed script for use with qbittorrent This tool relies on cross-seed Autobrr/RSS feeds, and L4G Upload-Assistant
+Cross-Up an auto reupload and cross-seed script for use with qbittorrent This tool relies on cross-seed, Autobrr/RSS feeds, and L4G Upload-Assistant

 Cross-seed must be set up in Daemon mode in order for this script to work.